-A PARTY MAY DEFEND HIS OR HER STANDPOINT ONLY BY ADVANCING ARGUMENTATION RELATED TO THAT STANDPOINT. (van Eemeren et al. 119)
+A PARTY MAY DEFEND HIS OR HER STANDPOINT ONLY BY ADVANCING ARGUMENTATION RELATED TO THAT STANDPOINT.

 Similar to #3, this rule assures that the evidence you use must actually relate to your standpoint.
 Let's stick with the same argument: global warming has created a green industry benefiting from fears over climate change.
 Under this rule, your evidence would need to offer examples of the rhetoric and the resulting businesses that have developed since the introduction of green industries.
 It would break the rules to simply offer attacks on businesses that sell "eco-friendly" products.